Keto lemon cake is a classic white cake made bright and citrusy with the addition of lots of lemon flavor.

 This low carb lemon cake is a variation of our Keto Vanilla Cake, amped up with lemon juice, lemon extract and lemon zest.

-The perfectly tart, bright flavor of lemon balances the sweetness of the cake to create the best keto dessert, perfect for spring and summer parties or any time you want to enjoy some keto lemon cake goodness.
+The perfectly tart, bright flavor of lemon balances the sweetness of the cake to create the best keto dessert, perfect for spring and summer parties or any time you want to enjoy some low carb keto lemon cake goodness.

 Our keto carrot cake is also phenomenal and uses some of the same ingredients as this keto lemon cake.